Get E-Book

 -> peer kernel receive buffer

-The peer can be slow in several places.
+The peer can slow you down in many places.
 Its JavaScript code can be busy and delay reads.
 Its process can be paused.
 Its kernel receive buffer can fill.
 Its TCP receive window can shrink.
-The network path can be lossy.
+The network path can lose packets.
 Your local send buffer can accumulate data.
 Node's stream queue can cross highWaterMark.

 if (!socket.write(chunk)) {